rajdeepsh/rajdeepsh.github.io/_pages/about.md

 Specifically, I investigate the testing of AI system implementations using `Software Engineering` techniques to ensure they operate as intended and can be trusted in real-world applications.

 In addition to my research, I serve as a Graduate Tutor and teach `Software Testing`, which allows me to share my knowledge and passion for this field with students.
-With a Master’s degree in Computing and a Bachelor's degree in Computer Engineering, I have built a strong foundation in this dynamic area.
+With a Master’s degree in Computing Science and a Bachelor's degree in Computer Engineering, I have built a strong foundation in this dynamic area.
 I believe that reliable AI has the potential to transform industries and enhance lives, and I am passionate about creating systems that not only perform effectively but also adhere to ethical standards.